NoMoreUsernames999/The-Atlas-Project-Modpack/README.md

 For writers of the team.
 This is where all .book files go. **Make sure you read the format.txt file** for useful formatting tips and to learn the limitations of the LostBooks mod.

-All contributers will be credited in the authors file in the primary directory of LostBooks, but if you want to be credited for specific works you upload, it is up to you to do so.
+All contributers will be credited in the authors file in the primary directory of LostBooks, but if you want to be credited for each specific works you upload, it is up to you to do so.
 To do this, download the current authors.txt file (check GitHub references channel for how), and then add the name of any books you submit under the section for your username, using one line per book (you can commit changes to authors.txt as many times as is needed to list your contributions).
 If the authors.txt file in the Main branch has been edited since you copied it, you will be asked to resolve conflicts before you can commit your version of the file.
-Simply click on the resolve conflicts button and move some stuff around (don't mess up the formatting or move other peoples lines).
+Simply click on the resolve conflicts button (or, preferably, resolve manually) and move some stuff around (don't mess up the formatting or move other peoples lines).
 Don't forget to remove the text inserted by GitHub marking the moved lines.

 As for books themselves, they are split into two folders/ categories: *common*, and *unique*.
 Any books in the common folder can be dropped multiple times, based on chance.
 Books in the unique folder will only drop **once per player, per world.** So determine the purpose of your book before choosing which folder to submit to.
 Things like news paper articles, "non-special" short stories, or things you would expect to find multiple times should all go in common.
-Something like a lab report dropped by a zombie, or any journals, should go in unique.
+Something like a journal should go in unique.
 Logically only one copy of these would exist.
 As far as the length of .book files go, you should limit them to under 1000 words, and they should never exceed 2000.
-If your book is longer than this, you must introduce soem kind of scene break, torn of section that is continued in the next volume, etc. Book files that are all volumes or parts of a single book should go in a folder inside common or unique, e.g *LostBooks/common/theMarsIncident* (folder name must not contain numerics!).
+If your book is longer than this, you must introduce some kind of scene break, torn off section that is continued in the next volume, etc. Book files that are all volumes or parts of a single book should go in a folder inside common or unique, e.g *LostBooks/common/TheMarsIncident/.book files* (folder name must not contain numerics!).
 This helps reduce clutter, but do note that this does sort of change the drop chance.
 E.g when a book from the common folder is dropped, they are all rolled dependent on their weight.
 Folders however are considered one book.
 If the roll lands on that folder, a second roll is then determined to decide which book in the folder is dropped.

 *You should follow the naming conventions laid out in format.txt, and should avoid using numbers in the name of the file.
-When uploading your files, add a description to the commit notes of what the book is about, whether is whitelisted for certain mobs, and any relevant lore it pulls from or adds to (to avoid contradictions from differnet authors).*
+When uploading your files, add a description to the commit notes of what the book is about, whether it is whitelisted for certain mobs, and any relevant lore it pulls from or adds to (to avoid contradictions from differnet authors).*

 The last thing you can do with your books, is control their drop conditions using a .txt file and giving it a name identical to the .book file that it is changing values for.
 The .txt file must be in the same directory as the .book file it's paired with.
 Things like how often the book drops relative to the others and which mobs they can drop from can be modified using these text files.
 For example; if a book is specific to a planet and should not be obtainable until reaching it, you can make it drop only from mobs on that planet (if it is an uninhabited planet then you can specify in your commit notes when you upload that the book must be added to a structure loot table).
 Note that weight values that are extremely low, like 1, will cause the book to likely never be seen.
 Check the DropSettings text file in the LostBooks folder for a more detailed explenation of how to do this, and **do not use weights higher than 100.**